 Graphic overlays can be printed on a variety of materials, including PVC vinyl, PETG, Acrylic, and polystyrene.
 Two of the more common options include:

-Lexan (polycarbonate): Material that is easy to die cut, print and customize.
-The substance is extremely durable, typically only starting to show wear after 100,000 actuations.
+Lexan (polycarbonate): Material that is easy to die-cut, print and customize.
+The substance is extremely durable, typically only starting to show wear after 100,000 actuation.
 This material is transparent in most common applications, regardless of thickness.
-An affordable graphic base, it should be covered with protection in any area exposed to chemicals.
+An affordable graphic base, should be covered with protection in any area exposed to chemicals.

-Mylar (polyester): A thin and hardy material, Mylar does not show any signs or wear, even after 100,000 actuations.
+Mylar (polyester): A thin and hardy material, Mylar does not show any signs of wear, even after 100,000 actuation.
 While this material can be pricey, it holds up exceptionally well in harsh environments, including areas with hazardous chemicals present.